 CBD (Cannabinol)

 CBD is found more abundantly in the hemp plant compared to CBG or CBN.
 Due to this, there are far more products and research supporting CBD.
-Its effects and benefits are more understood than CBG or CBN.
+Its effects and benefits are more understood than the two compared cannabinoid, CBG or CBN.

 CBD interacts with the body’s endocannabinoid system (ECS), which regulates functions like mood, sleep, and immune response.
 Unlike some cannabinoids, like THC and CBN, CBD doesn’t bind directly to cannabinoid receptors.
 Instead, it influences them indirectly, leading to its potential effects and benefits.